SciFracX/FractionalDiffEq.jl/docs/src/fdde.md

 ## System of FDDE

 Time delay [Chen system](https://en.wikipedia.org/wiki/Multiscroll_attractor) as a famous chaotic system with time delay, has important applications in many fields.
-As for the simulation of time delay FDDE sysstem, FractionalDiffEq.jl is also a powerful tool to do the simulation, we would illustrate the usage via code below:
+As for the simulation of time delay FDDE system, FractionalDiffEq.jl is also a powerful tool to do the simulation, we would illustrate the usage via code below:

 ```math
 \begin{cases}